andersfischernielsen/Shithead-Rules/README.md

 - Players play their face-down cards when they have no face-up cards to play
   - Players cannot pick up and look at their face-down cards
 - Players must play if they can do so
-- Players must draw as many cards as they play from their hands back into their hands while there are cards available in the draw-pile
+- Players draw the number of cards as they play while there are cards available in the draw-pile

 ## Setup